pedromvpg/monetary_reset/README.md

 # monetary_war

-Visualization of the current monetary reset key players, and their proximity to the sources of soft/fiat vs hard/free-morket moneys.
+Visualisation of the current monetary reset key players, and their proximity to the sources of soft/fiat vs hard/free-market moneys.